forgecs/gillilands-island/src/pages/index.md

     beautiful beaches of the Gulf of Mexico in Alabama, Gilliland's Island is the perfect spot for you and your family.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Gilliland's Island is the ultimate spot for beach lovers who want a family friendly getaway.
+We take vacation, relaxation and beach time seriously and we’re glad to share that experience to anyone.
 intro:
   blurbs:
     - image: /img/coffee-gear.png